FionaMacRaeFairlie/FEWD-backend-example/README.md

 In order to download and use the code examples provided you should clone the repository.

 Cloning is the process of downloading a repository from a remote server  using the clone command.
-Open a terminal window in Visual Studio Code ( or use a terminal window provided by your operating system).
+Assumimg you have Git installed on your computer (see https://github.com/git-guides/install-git) open a terminal window in Visual Studio Code ( or use a terminal window provided by your operating system).
 Type the following command to download the project from a remote server to the folder you are currently in locally.

 git clone https://github.com/UserName/RepoName.git   e.g.  git clone https://github.com/FionaMacRaeFairlie/lab2-git.git